mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

 ip_address, user_agent, created_at.
 Enable RLS on the new table (service-key writes bypass RLS; see Section 7).
 Then document the new table here.

+### PLANNED consent type: Audio Recording / Ambient Documentation

+For the ambient AI scribe (records the visit, transcribes, then deletes audio).
+Scoped but NOT yet built.
+Build it following the pattern above.
+Key decisions already made, do not re-derive:

+- The PROVIDER is solely responsible for obtaining the patient's recording consent, including Washington's all-party consent requirement.
+The platform supplies the tooling only; the BAA's Audio Recording and Ambient Documentation clause allocates this to the Covered Entity.
+- Consent model: a standalone recording-consent form signed ONCE at intake, PLUS a documented verbal confirmation each session.
+Consent is REVOCABLE; a revocation must stop recording for that patient going forward.
+- Audio is transcribed then deleted; no audio retained.
+STT vendor must be under BAA (AWS Transcribe under the existing AWS BAA is the path of least resistance).
+- When built: create `record-recording-consent.js` and a `recording_consents` table (identity column, `consent_version` with a `CURRENT_RECORDING_CONSENT_VERSION` constant, signed_at, ip_address,
+  user_agent, plus a per-session verbal-confirmation log or a revoked_at column as the design requires).
+Add the STT vendor row to MODEL-REGISTRY.md.
+Update this section and the tool classification in Section 1.
+Optional only: a quick counsel wording spot-check on the consent form once drafted; building it does not require counsel sign-off.

+---

+## 2A.
+De-identification standard (clinical-content output)

+Applies to any tool that takes clinical content and produces output that is shared, displayed beyond the treating clinician, or sent to an AI model in a form that could carry patient identity (e.g. case presentation generator, anything that turns a real patient encounter into shareable/teaching/aggregated text).

+The agreed standard is layered, do not drop layers:

+1. Safe Harbor: strip the 18 HIPAA Safe Harbor identifiers.
+2. Narrative generalization: generalize free-text specifics that could re-identify even after Safe Harbor (rare-condition + location combos, unusual dates/sequences, employer, distinctive verbatim details).
+Safe Harbor alone is not enough for narrative clinical text.
+3. Refusal: the tool should refuse / flag rather than emit output when content cannot be adequately de-identified.
+4. Member review: the clinician reviews the de-identified output before it leaves the tool.
+Human-in-the-loop is part of the standard, not optional polish.

+UNDECIDED (do not assume): expert-determination de-identification (a formal statistical determination by a qualified expert) is NOT currently part of the standard and may never be.
+It is under consideration only, leaning against, because it adds time and cost and is not necessarily needed given the layered approach above.
+Do not build toward an expert-determination requirement unless that decision is explicitly made and recorded here.

+STANDING RULE: revisit this standard whenever an algorithm/output is REUSED for a new purpose (especially anything aggregating across patients or feeding model development).
+Reuse is the trigger to re-check adequacy.

 ---

 ## 3. Sending email / fax (send-util.js)